Integrating IoT and machine learning: Benefits and use cases

 Healthcare

-In manufacturing, IoT sensor data collected over time can be combined with real-time data from production processes and logistics, such as manufacturing steps, transportation, and storage of parts and finished goods.
-This can improve efficiency in areas like parts delivery and traditional just-in-time manufacturing practices, reducing costs, vehicle miles traveled and carbon footprint.
+- Production processes and logistics.
+IoT sensor data collected over time can be combined with real-time data from production processes and logistics, such as manufacturing steps, transportation and storage of parts and finished goods.
+This can improve efficiency in parts delivery and traditional just-in-time manufacturing practices, thereby reducing costs, vehicle miles traveled and carbon footprint.

-Equipment and vehicle predictive maintenance is another important use case.
+- Equipment and vehicle predictive maintenance.
 ML models can use IoT-reported process activity data to learn long-term relationships and anticipate failures.
 When paired with historical cost information on past maintenance from core business applications, ML can also help determine when to retire vehicles or equipment.

 Utilities management

-The utility industry stands out as a committed adopter of IoT, ML and the combination of the two.
-This is due to the sector's multifaceted nature, which combines elements from areas including transportation, customer support, regulatory compliance and business process management.
+The utility industry stands out as a committed adopter of IoT, ML and both in combination.
+This is due to the sector's multifaceted nature, which combines elements from areas including transportation, customer support, regulatory compliance and BPM.

-Consequently, utilities involved in the distribution or handling of power, gas, water and wastewater are a fast-growing application for ML and IoT.
-These applications combine real-time missions, such as early detection of problems, with historical analysis to inform capacity planning, resource allocation and environmental impact management.
+Consequently, utilities involved in distributing or handling power, gas, water and wastewater are a fast-growing area for ML and IoT.
+These applications combine real-time missions, such as early problem detection, with historical analysis to inform capacity planning, resource allocation and environmental impact management.

 Business process management

-In business process management, ML and IoT applications typically rely on non-real-time analysis.
+In BPM, ML and IoT applications typically rely on non-real-time analysis.
 These systems often repurpose IoT data collected for other applications to track business processes in detail.

 Tom Nolle is founder and principal analyst at Andover Intel, a consulting and analysis firm that looks at evolving technologies and applications first from the perspective of the buyer and the buyer's needs.
 By background, Nolle is a programmer, software architect, and manager of software and network products.
 He has provided consulting services and technology analysis for decades.